MatrixManAtYrService/Righting/sandbox/ProofOfForum.md

 If I let The Man's tokens be my measurement of value, I find myself working against my community in order to get the money that I might later use to support that community.
 It feels like a trap closing over me--like the unrelenting logic of single token evaluation has somehow tricked me into adopting a value system that I hate.
 That's a road for me to travel a different day, for now my point is this:
-I have yet to find a way to use the value of a single token to bring them in context with each other in a way that I find morally palatable.
+I have yet to find a way to use the value of a single token to bring the two questions above in context with each other in a way that I find morally palatable.
 Until I do, I'll continue working under the assumption that they are best evaluated in separate ecomonic domains.

 My ideal compensation for tutoring would be something other than money--then it wouldn't be tainted by the various moral considerations above.